Finite-Sample Distortion in Kernel Specification Tests: A Perturbation Analysis of Empirical Directional Components: Simulation Studies and Empirical Applications

-In this section, we demonstrate the practical utility of our proposed test statistics by applying them to a real-world empirical setting.
-Specifically, we revisit the linear regression analysis of \cite{gazeaud2023or}, which addresses two key questions: (i) Can relaxing financial capital constraints stimulate women's income-generating activities (IGAs)? and (ii) Does involving husbands in these interventions enhance or impede their effectiveness?
+In this section, we demonstrate the practical utility of our proposed test statistics by applying them to two real-world empirical settings.

+\textit{Linear Regression Models}.
+In the first application, we revisit the linear regression analysis of \cite{gazeaud2023or}, which addresses two key questions: (i) Can relaxing financial capital constraints stimulate women's income-generating activities (IGAs)? and (ii) Does involving husbands in these interventions enhance or impede their effectiveness?
 The dataset used in this analysis is publicly available at \url{https://doi.org/10.7910/DVN/VDB0YJ}.

 The authors conducted a three-arm randomized controlled trial (RCT) to evaluate the impact of a cash grant and gender-sensitive training program for women in rural Tunisia.
 The study included two treatment arms.
 In the first arm, 1,000 women received an unrestricted cash grant equivalent to USD 768 (in 2018 PPP terms)—a substantial sum, representing approximately four times the median monthly income of participants at baseline.
 Alongside the grant, these women attended a one-day financial training session featuring videos and exercises designed to promote women's agency.
 Participants were encouraged to invest the grant in IGAs or in human capital to improve their labor market prospects.